Base types (values types) in C#

 - 18. How to determine a maximum value (minimum value) of variable of any type?

-1. What are the main (base) data types are there in C#?
+1. What are the main (base) data types are implemented C#?

 2. What are the features of use of integer data types?